 The things that we enjoy about neurodisability as a career are:

-• The children and families that we work with are amazing, and it is great to feel that we make a difference to their lives.
-We get to know them really well and often are involved from when they are an infant or young child to when they are moving to adult services at age 18.
+• The children and families we work with are amazing and it is great to feel that we can make a difference to their lives.
+We get to know them really well, often involved from when they are a baby to when they move to adult services.

-• Our workload is generally quite varied – in a day we can see everything from a 3 month old with Down syndrome, to a 4 year old with autism, and a 16 year old with cerebral palsy, all in different settings (clinic, special school, ward etc) and all with particular needs to consider.
+• Our workload is varied – in a day we can see a 3 month old with Down’s syndrome, a 4 year old with autism and a 16 year old with cerebral palsy, each can be in a different setting (clinic, special school, ward etc) and each will have individual needs to consider.

-• There is the opportunity to work in a variety of settings and develop a range of different interests; some neurodisability paediatricians may work in tertiary setting and have specialist skills, such as tone and postural management and neurorehabilitation, and others may work in a local child development centre and see children with a wide variety of conditions.
+• There is the opportunity to work in a variety of settings and develop a range of specialist interests; some neurodisability paediatricians work in a tertiary setting and have specialist skills such as tone and postural management or neurorehabilitation, and others work in secondary care for example in local child development centre and see children with a wide variety of conditions.

 • Our colleagues are almost universally really nice people (!!), which makes for a fantastic team environment.
-It’s great to be able to work with such a wide range of people within the multidisciplinary team and it helps us to provide holistic care for the child and family, as well as being able to continually learn from each other.
-It can be a challenging job, but is very fulfilling with great support from colleagues.
+We work closely with colleagues within a multi-disciplinary team so we can provide holistic care for the child and family, and we can continually learn from each other.
+It is a challenging job but very fulfilling, with great support from colleagues

-• As the speciality is largely outpatient based, working hours within speciality are generally 9-5, which makes it more family friendly than many specialities (although some consultant posts will require you to contribute to the child protection on call rota, acute paediatrics on call rota or sub-specialty out of hours work, such as palliative care).
+• As the specialty is largely outpatient based, working hours are generally better, which makes it more family friendly (although some consultant posts will require you to contribute to the child protection on call rota, acute paediatrics on call rota, or sub-specialty out of hours work such as palliative care).

 Visit our Member Stories to hear more about why some of our colleagues chose neurodisability as a speciality.